Tommy Dreamer: Feud with Raven (1995–1997)

 Though the blind Sandman angle was his first "major" feud in ECW, his later, years-long feud against Raven that started in January 1995 is arguably his most memorable.
 The two were portrayed as childhood friends who had been competing in different ways their entire lives.
 Raven's entrance into ECW had him accompanied by Beulah McGillicutty, an overweight girl from their kayfabe childhood who had a crush on Dreamer and was now a Penthouse Pet.
 Dreamer and Raven (and Raven's Nest) feuded for two years, with Dreamer never getting a win over Raven until Raven's last match in ECW, and a Loser Leaves Town match at Wrestlepalooza 1997.
-During the course of the feud, Beulah had left Raven and was Tommy's valet.
+During the feud, Beulah had left Raven and was Tommy's valet.

 Throughout 1996, during the feud with Raven, Dreamer was also involved in an additional feud with "Prime Time" Brian Lee, who was brought in as Raven's bodyguard.
 The two had several encounters that ended with Dreamer being chokeslammed through tables.
-During other fights the pair brawled outdoors onto the street and into traffic.
+During other fights, the pair brawled outdoors onto the street and into traffic.
 The feud culminated in a scaffold match at High Incident in October 1996, where Dreamer sent Lee off the scaffolding through several tables in the ring below.
 On February 24, 1997, Dreamer appeared on WWF Monday Night Raw defeating D-Von Dudley during ECW's invasion in WWF.